 We can help!
-Connect and meet with two or three key communications recruiters that are relevant and handle the roles you want.
+Connect and meet with two or three key communications and marketing recruiters that are relevant and handle the roles you want.
 Many candidates ask how to keep in touch as it sometimes months between meeting someone and finding them the right role.
 It’s good for candidates who we’ve met/had a call with to send a quick update by email every few weeks.
 We do remember people, but we also meet A LOT of people, so it’s great when candidates check-in and ensures we don’t miss them.
 Keep looking on the recruiter’s website, as they might not immediately think of you for a role and it might not be advertised elsewhere.

 If you are in between roles, consider interim or freelance communication or marketing opportunities.
 Even if perm is the aim, interim communications contracts can be great for introducing a new sector or skill and allow more time for you to look for the perfect perm role.
 Contrary to old perceptions, an interim contract does not look bad on your perm CV and is not taken as a negative by clients.
 Also, sometimes they go perm – problem solved!
 Opening your options and allowing some flexibility can help you get back on your feet back and doing what you enjoy best.
 Find out more about the world of interim communications here.

 Take a break

 If you feel like you are losing focus or getting frustrated and angry, try and take a break.
 We often speak to communication and marketing candidates who feel like this and they are not presenting their best profile at this point or applying for the right roles.
 It’s important to remain focused on the roles and salary you want.
 Flexibility is great, but there is no way that a client will look at a £100k candidate for a £50k role, even if they are prepared to take the cut.
 Remember your worth and do not under-sell yourself.